laravel-enso/DataTable/README.md

 ### TableStructure
   - `crtNo` - the label for the current number column
-  - `actionButtons` - if it exists, it
+  - `actionButtons` - if it exists, it generates the action buttons column with the proper buttons.
+The value of the parameter is the column label
   - `headerAlign` & `bodyAlign` - type of alignment for the text in cells, eg. 'center'
   - `tableClass` - the table classes, eg. 'table display'
   - `notSearchable` - simple array w/ the column indexes that are **NOT** searchable using the component search